Puppet-Finland/puppet-ipacerts/README.md

 ## Limitations

 Many for now.
+Minimally tested.
+I can think of many cases where it fails.

 ## TODO

-* create rspec tests
+* Create rspec tests
 * Allow multiple CA certificate chains and certificate/key pairs (with defines)
 * Better documentation
+* Certificate NSS nickames based on certificate subject
+* Change CAs, certificates and keys on the fly
+* Support removing/changing Webui and CA certificates at the same time